somaazure/Network-Fault-Detection-RCA-System-Databricks/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute according to the terms of the MIT License.

 ---